gartempe/MacOS-Thinkpad-Yoga-12/README.md

 ### 2. CPU Low Frequency Mode

 By default in Macbook Air 7.1 and 7.2 CPU lowest CPU frequency is 1300Mhz, while the i5-5200U can go lower to 800Mhz on idle or basic load.
-This means your CPU will consume too much power (and so drain battery) when on low frequency.
+This means, as-is, your CPU will consume too much power (and so drain battery) when on low frequency.
 To fix that, you can patch the frequency vectors.

 > Notice: The LFM frequency in Mac-9F18E312C5C2BF0B.plist is set to 1300 MHz!